kwantam/conec/README.md

         - [x] send ichan event to open new channel
         - [x] send ichan event to open new stream
         - [x] who owns Endpoint?
 Clone in ichan? ((( Option<> in Client? )))
-        - [ ] allow Client to connect even though it is not listening?
+        - [ ] allow Client to connect even though it is not listening
+        - [ ] allow Client to close a channel to another client
+            - seems like there could be a bug somewhere that close/reopen would trigger, so good as a test case at least
-    - [ ] automagically pick client-to-client vs proxied streams?
+    - [ ] add intf to automagically pick between client-to-client and proxied streams
+        - super magical version: automatically initiate a new client channel
+        - less magical version: only use client channel if one is already open
     - [x] Allow Coord to require trusted CA for client certs
         - in this case, coord will forward trust root for client-to-client
     - [ ] NAT ~detection~ traversal
         - probably not so hard: clone UdpSocket, send a few packets on a timer when we try to connect directly to another client.
 This should work for most cases that are not symmetric NATs.
+        - even without this, full-cone NAT traversal will already work
     - [ ] more `tracing`
     - [ ] check drop notifications for critical pieces of Coord/Chan
 - questions / maybes